Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/math/derivatives/derivatives-content.md

 ![Quadratic Function Derivative](/content/learn/math/derivatives/quadratic-function-derivative.png)

-In previous example derivative was always 3, which meant that function is always consistantly growing by 3 times `x`.
+In previous example derivative was always 3, which meant that function is always consistantly growing by 3.

 Here, on the other hand, the growth is growing.